Report: Higher premiums if Trump halts 'Obamacare' subsidies

 It's a financial break that can cut a deductible of $3,500 down to a few hundred dollars.
 Nearly 3 in 5 HealthCare.gov customers qualify for cost-sharing help, an estimated 6 million people or more.
 But the money is under a legal cloud because of a dispute over whether the Obama-era law properly authorized the payments.
 Trump has been threatening to end the monthly payments.

 — Consumers who now qualify for tax credits to offset their monthly premiums would be largely shielded from the estimated 20 percent jump in the cost of a standard "silver" plan, because of the automatic increase in the ACA's premium subsidies.
-But solid middle-class households who make too much to receive help with their premiums would face a big hit.
+Solid middle-class households who make too much to receive help for premiums could avoid a big hit by looking for coverage outside the government marketplace.

 — Depending on factors like their income and age, some subsidized customers would be able to take their higher premium tax credits and buy a generous "gold" level plan for about the same money, or a skimpy "bronze" plan for much less or nothing.